 Standing oblique burner is not only a great way to warm up for this workout, but it puts the focus on your waistline and engages your obliques.

-The basic crunch sets the tone for the workout and prepares you to move right into bicycle, which capitalizes on the use of your rectus abdominus (upper abs) by adding transverse abdominus (lower abs) and obliques.
+The basic crunch sets the tone for the workout and prepares you to move right into a bicycle, which capitalizes on the use of your rectus abdominus (upper abs) by adding transverse abdominus (lower abs) and obliques.

-In In Out Out Plank – 8 leading with the right, 8 leading with left
+In Out Out Plank – 8 leading with the right, 8 leading with left

-Planks are great.
+The planks are great.
 This is even better.
 Not only do you challenge holding the forearm plank, but you add the foot movement creating the need to pull in even tighter in order to hold your body as still as possible.

 Side Plank Crunch – 15 reps per side

 Time to turn to your side and get deep into your obliques.
 The side plank crunch is a great challenge to stabilize the oblique (side muscles) on the bottom and work the obliques on the top.
 If it is too much, check out the modified side plank crunch instead!

 The abs always work together in unison, but this move targets your lower abs like crazy.
 The transverse abdominus will feel this one for sure!

 Not for wimps, this v-up move will challenge you past your limits and get you to try to get to the next level.
 Too much?
 Lift one leg at a time.

 Swimming – 30 seconds